zeo4143/steelEye-assessment-1/README.md

 - run storybook `npm run storybook`

-1. Please add storybook to one of the components
+1. Please add storybook to one of the components - in progress